naredula-jana/Jiny-Kernel/doc/benchmarks.md

 </table>

 ##### Summary of Tests:
-1. Test-5 : USS versus LB with Jiny VM: USS as outperformed when compare to LB.
+1. Test-5 : USS versus LB with Jiny VM's: USS as outperformed when compare to LB.
 2. Test-1 versus Test-2: Jiny kernel versus Linux kernel using LB: Jiny as performed better when compare to linux.This can be mitigated in Linux kernel using DPDK.
 The application need to change accordingly when used with DPDK.
+Jiny does not need DPDK, application can directly interact with jiny kernel.

 ##### Reasons for Better throughput in Jiny kernel when compare to linux kernel:
-1. Network bottom half is very thin, and entire computation of send/recv packet is done in the application context, means the network stack runs in parallels as part of application context, this makes packet processing computation on the same core and avoid locking.
+1. Network bottom half is very thin, and entire computation of send/recv packet is done in the application context, means the network stack runs  as part of application context concurrently without locks, this makes most of the packet processing computation on the same core and avoid locking.
 The implementaion of network frame work is similar to [VanJacbson paper](http://www.lemis.com/grog/Documentation/vj/lca06vj.pdf).
 2. lockless implementation of memory management in acquiring and releasing the memory buffers.
-3. Poll Mode Driver (PMD): Minimising the virtio kicks in send path and interrupts in recv path.
+3. Poll Mode Driver (PMD): Minimising the virtio kicks in send path and in recv path using the bulk operations.
 Operates in Poll Mode at high rate by switching off the interupts.
-4. **Area to Improve* further*: a) checksum computation takes large amount of cpu cycles, need to improve further in this area. b) Multichannels in NIC, current kvm hypervisor does not support fully.
+4. **Area to Improve* further*: a) checksum computation takes large amount of cpu cycles, need to improve further in this area. b) using Multichannel vNIC, current kvm hypervisor does not support fully. c) third party open source networking stack from uip is used, it can be further finetuned.

 ##### Reasons for Better throughput in User-Space-Switch(USS) when compare to Linux-Bridge(LB):